catenax-ng/catenax-ng.github.io/docs/guides/how-to-use-vault.md

+---
-# How To Use HashiCorp Vault
+title: How To Use HashiCorp Vault
+---

 This guide is a small howto about how to store your secrets using HashiCorp Vault.
 Following prerequisites have to be
 met: